Lifting Elementary Abelian Covers of Curves: Lifts of -Covers

 \section{Lifts of $(\Z/2)^3$-Covers}

 In this section, we apply results in the previous two sections to construct explicit lifts for $(\Z/2)^3$-covers of various conductor types.
 We first use Mitchell's classification \cite{mitchell} to show that covers of type $(4,4,4)$ can be lifted only with equidistant geometry.
 (Here, we say that a branch locus $B$ has equidistant geometry if $d_p(b_i - b_j ) = \rho$, with $\rho \geq 0$ fixed, for all pairs of distinct branch points $b_i, b_j \in B$.)
-Then we construct lifts for all covers of type $(4,4,2r)$, $r\geq 3$, with certain branch locus geometry, and show that the lifts can never be equidistant.
-This contrasts with the previously known lifts of $(\Z/p)^3$-covers, all of which have equidistant branch locus geometry.
+Then we construct lifts for all covers of non-constant conductor type $(4,4,2r)$, $r\geq 3$, with certain branch locus geometry, and show that the lifts can never be equidistant.